alexander-lamdan/40-css-projects/projects/Cloud_storage/README.md

-# Blog CSS project
+# Cloud storage CSS project
-This is the blog CSS project.
+This is the cloud storage CSS project.